fr0xk/Scripts/Markdown/confusionOverFinance.md

 3. Peter Lynch: "Invest in what you know." vs Ray Dalio: "Diversification is a powerful risk-management tool."

-4. Benjamin Graham: "The stock market is filled with individuals who know the price of everything, but the value of nothing." v Carl Icahn: "I look for companies that are undervalued and then try to take full advantage by unlocking their true value."
+4. Benjamin Graham: "The stock market is filled with individuals who know the price of everything, but the value of nothing." vs Carl Icahn: "I look for companies that are undervalued and then try to take full advantage by unlocking their true value."

 5. John Bogle: "Don't look for the needle in the haystack.
-Just buy the haystack." v "Put all your eggs in one basket and watch that basket." - Andrew Carnegie
+Just buy the haystack." vs "Put all your eggs in one basket and watch that basket." - Andrew Carnegie

-6. Jack Bogle: "Time is your friend; impulse is your enemy." v Paul Tudor Jones: "The whole world is simply nothing more than a flow chart for capital."
+6. Jack Bogle: "Time is your friend; impulse is your enemy." vs Paul Tudor Jones: "The whole world is simply nothing more than a flow chart for capital."

 8. "Put all your eggs in one basket and watch that basket." - Andrew Carnegie vs "Diversification is protection against ignorance.
 It makes little sense if you know what you are doing." - Warren Buffett